inovex/scrumlr.io/CONTRIBUTING.md

 1. Run `yarn` to install the Front-end dependencies
 2. Run `yarn start` to start the Front-end in development mode.
-3. Open http://localhost:5173 to view it in the browser.
+3. Open <http://localhost:5173> to view it in the browser.
 The page updates automatically when you change the code.

-A deeper introduction to the frontend — architecture, state management, styling and testing — is in the [frontend documentation](https://docs.scrumlr.io/dev/frontend/).
+A deeper introduction to the frontend is in the [frontend documentation](https://docs.scrumlr.io/dev/frontend/).

 ### Server